CrossyChainsaw/Portfolio/README.md

 ### Code Tools used too late
 So I have to use all kinds of tools that help improve my code, for exmaple the CI pipeline and code analysis.
 Instead of using these tools to improve my code.
 I added them in the end of the semester showing the teachers I can use them.

+### Resetting my school laptop 12 times
+I resetted my laptop I used for school a total of 12 times this semester.
+Why? because when I try to game, I got very little FPS stutter and this freaked me out.
+So always if I would play online I would reset my pc, and guess what, I played 1 hour a day.
+So anyday my laptop felt off, I resetted it.
+Usually I hdid this in the weekens what brings us to the following topic.

+### Mondays
+Lots of mondays I had to reinstall everything for school.
+This was because I resetted my laptop in the weekens due to lower performance.
+So usually half of my monday was gone because I was reinstalling everything.

 ### Wednesday
 I usually did nothing on wednesday.
 This was because me and my mom watched a series that always dropped at Tuesday 23:30.
 The episode usually lasted like 150 minutes. so I would always sleep way too late.
 Since I still wanted to sleep properly I woke up pretty late.
 This made me tired the entire day.
 And then I did nothing the entire day.
 This is how every wednesday went.
 This was very unprofessional behaviour of me.

+### Thursday
+On thursdays I came to school, usually hanged arroud with everyone, checking on everyone how they are doing.
+Asked my teacher for feedback.
+And overal just talked a lot with people doing not too much for school, This of course changed the last 3 weeks, but as you can see  I didn't do too much on thursdays.

+### Friday
+Every friday I woke up, worked a bit on school, went to the mosque, worked a bit on school and went to work.
+I mean, the mosque only took 1 hour, but still it felt like I did shit every friday.
+Also probably because I wasn't forced to wake up early.

 ### Videos in Portfolio
 I just absolutely forgot this was a thing sadly, The last 3 days someone reminded me it was a thing and i added for example docker running in a video so you can see its not fake. but other than that I wanted to focus more on finishing everything instead of taking videos of everything.